CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 Refer to the {{<link title="Example Install Scripts" text="Example Install Scripts">}} for an example bash script that installs these package dependencies to support Cumulus VX simulation with Vagrant and libvirt.

-## Manually Start A Golden Standard Topology
+## Manually Start a Golden Standard Topology

 The {{<link url="Quick-Start" text="Quick Start section">}} provides the easiest way to start a Production Ready Automation demo using a bash script.
 However, if you want more control over which nodes start and in which order, you can launch the simulation manually.
 This method saves CPU and memory resources.

-To manually start a demo topology, such as {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym" text="EVPN Symmetric Mode">}}, make sure you also fetch and pull down the included Cumulus Linux base reference topology.
+To manually start a golden standard demo topology, such as {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym" text="EVPN Symmetric Mode">}}, make sure you also fetch and pull down the included Cumulus Linux base reference topology.
 You can do this in one of two ways:

-- Use the `--recurse-submodule` option with the initial `git clone`.
-This option also fetches the submodule files in the same step as the clone.
-We use this option in the procedure below.
+- Use the `--recurse-submodule` option with the initial `git clone` to fetch the submodule files in the same step as the clone.
+This option is used in the procedure below.
 - Perform a normal `git clone`, then fetch the submodule files separately with the `git submodule init` and `git submodule update` options.
 For more information about Git submodules, see {{<exlink url="https://git-scm.com/book/en/v2/Git-Tools-Submodules" text="this guide">}}.

-When the cldemo2 submodule files download correctly, the cldemo2 folder contains a subfolder called `simulation`.
+When the submodule files download correctly, the cldemo2 folder contains a subfolder called `simulation`.
 This `simulation` folder contains the `Vagrantfile`.
-Using `vagrant` commands like `vagrant ssh oob-mgmt-server` are only valid when issued from the same directory as the simulation’s `Vagrantfile`.
+Using `vagrant` commands like `vagrant ssh oob-mgmt-server` are only valid when you run them from the same directory as the simulation’s `Vagrantfile`.

 To start a golden standard topology manually: